STRATEGIC

 Strategic Communications: The purposeful and planned use of communication to achieve specific organizational goals.
 It involves carefully selecting the right message, channel, and audience to influence perceptions and behaviors in line with an organization's objectives.

-As a field, strategic communications is relatively recent.
-It borrows from the best writing strategies of journalism, salesmanship from marketing, and messaging from politicians.
-It’s a loud world, and trying to angle for attention by strategizing your messaging makes sense — but it’s more humane to take a deep breath and ask yourself some questions — What do I have to say?
+It’s a loud world.
+Trying to angle for attention by strategizing your messaging makes sense — but it’s more humane to take a deep breath and ask yourself some questions — What do I have to say?
 Who truly needs to hear it?
 Is now the right time to say it?
+What tone do I want to set?
+Taking that pause to ask these questions will lead to skillful communications.

 Reports & Proposals